-ENSO QUICK LOOK December 16, 2010 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK January 20, 2011 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-Monderate to strong La Niña conditions have been observed since mid-August 2010.
-For the December-February season currently in progress, there is an approximately 98 percent probability for continuing La Niña conditions, and a 2 percent probability for returning to neutral ENSO conditions.
-Probabilities for La Niña conditions continue at 94 percent or more through the January-March season of 2011, and do not drop to below 50 percent until the April-June season.
+Monderate to strong La Niña conditions have been observed since mid-August 2010, and continue as of mid-January 2011.
+For the January-March season currently in progress, there is an approximately 98 percent probability for continuing La Niña conditions, and a 2 percent probability for returning to neutral ENSO conditions.
+Probabilities for La Niña conditions continue at 88 percent or more through the February-April season, and do not drop to below 50 percent until the April-June season.